Pixels42/mpi-digital/README.md

 # MPI Digital Service Standard

-This is a work-in-progress guide to the Discovery process.
+This is a work-in-progress guide to the service standard for MPI